EmanuelGustafzon/declarative-linked-list/README.md

 const sortedList = list.Sort((a, b) => goalOrder.indexOf(a) < goalOrder.indexOf(b) ? -1 : 1);
 ```
 ### API Methods:
+- PrintForward(): Print out in a string format from the head.

+- PrintBackward(): Print out in a string format from the tail.

 - Size(): Get the size.

 - IsEmpty(): true or false